 Monitor and respond to customer reviews.
 Take the high road and use a reliable, legitimate service such as Reviewbox or Bazaarvoice.
 Customer reviews can make or break a product and your reputation.
 These services collect reviews from various sites and allow you to respond.

 When planned properly, the ecommerce channel offers an opportunity for growth in the 25-30% range.
 You can manage it with many of the resources you currently have as long as you pay attention daily.
-It gives you an opportunity to connect directly with the consumer, see what they are buying and when and focus on those products that give you the best opportunity to hold margin and grow your business.
+It allows you to connect directly with the consumer, see what they are buying and when and focus on those products that give you the best opportunity to hold margin and grow your business.

 Conclusion

-Ecommerce is much like taking care of your own horse.
+Ecommerce is much like taking care of your horse.
 Know what you want from ecommerce before you get started, have a daily routine so you are familiar with what is happening with your products and how they are performing in the channel, take care to understand the terms that you are operating under and respect its potential strength as well as its potential volatility.
 If managed well, you will enjoy consistent performance, a beneficial relationship and extended brand awareness.
 All blue-ribbon objectives of any business.